open/close all folders

 - Clingy Jealous Girl: When she realizes that Persephone is the girl that Hades was photographed with, she sends her on a search that leads her to Tartarus.

-- Panics at the idea that Hades might want to marry her, believing she is not up to all the responsibilities and social pressures that come from
+- Hidden Depths: The first signs we get is when her usually abrasive behavior cracks and she shows legitimate feelings towards Hades and breaks down when she thinks he might be leaving her for Persephone.
+She also panics at the idea that Hades might want to marry her, believing she is not up to all the responsibilities and social pressures that come with being a queen.

 - Jerkass: Her "Stay mean, keep 'em keen" approach to dating.

 - Jerk with a Heart of Jerk: Just as Hecate suspends her until further notice for hitting her boss AND boyfriend Hades, she tries to apologize for what shes done as shes dragged away, but it comes off as if shes more worried about possibly getting fired than pure concern for Hades well-being.

 - Lower-Class Lout: How many view her, a rude, gold digging nymph who treats her deity boss and lover like trash.
 Angry comments from Thetis also implies that, as a river nymph, she's low on her own species' social ladder as well.

 - Never Live It Down: In-Universe, her cruel verbal and physical assault on Hades was the straw that broke the camel's back regarding her behavior.
 Hecate suspends her from her job on the spot and news of her actions quickly spreads through the company grapevine and throughout Hades's family, bringing her already dismal reputation to all new lows

 - Never My Fault: Constantly blames others, especially Hades, for her own bad decisions that bite her in the ass.